-Yvonne was sure the Billy’s family would never love her.
+Yvonne was certain that Billy’s family would never love her.
 She hadn’t come from old money or belonged to a country club and she didn’t like cornbread or sugar in her iced tea.

 She was a perfectly nice girl from the Midwest with a good education, a great job and a love for Billy that would never quit.
 But she longed to be part of his family, not just that nice Yankee girl their son married…

 Billy pulled her close for a kiss.
 “I’m sure they’ll come ’round.
 But it’s okay either way, darling, cause we’re our own family now.”